reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 What is included:

 - Quality of life additions for the user interface to make the experience smoother, also includes multiple options for several different Aspect ratios, 16:9, 16:10, and Ultrawide are available to choose from in Mod Organizer 2.
-Also includes accesability options.
+Also includes accessibility options.
 - Enriched visuals that makes the world become more alive, but also with several options for personal preference.
 - Qualiy of Life additions for the gameplay that makes it overall less tedious, but without deviating too much from the original experience, or breaking the game balance.
 - Bug fixes to resolve several issues that still remain in the game even in Patch 8